DSkrzypiec/blogImpl/content/post/FavTechTalks/index.md

 I put this talk first because it's special for me.
 This talk points many programming approaches and attitudes that are close to my heart.
-Obviously it's about data-oriented design but Mike points several general
+Obviously it's about data-oriented design but Mike points several general "truths"

 ## "From Vim muggle to wizard in ten easy steps" - Erik Falor [Openwest 2015]